pequet/obsidian-concept-manager/README.md

 const { ConceptManager } = customJS;
 ConceptManager.generateSmartView({ dv, enabledSteps: ['relatedContent', 'directConnections', 'relatedHubs'] });
 ```

+### Concurrency and Priority (How it behaves)

+- Single-threaded reality: Obsidian JS runs on one main thread.
+Concurrency>1 does not run CPU in parallel: it allows interleaving when work yields (rendering/microtasks).
+Purely synchronous work still runs sequentially.
+- Concretely, this means that start time beats duration: even with concurrency>1, the section that starts earlier will block the other sections that, even shorter, will appear later.
+- Priority scheduling: Use `prioritySections` to start certain sections earlier.

 ### 3. Deep API: getRelatedConcepts (full control)